apike/allenpike.com/_posts/2024-10-31-testing-automated-evals.md

 Software engineers generally manage this kind of problem with automated testing.
 Unfortunately, the properties that make LLMs powerful also make them hard to write unit tests for: their outputs are nondeterministic, expensive, and subjective.

 Tricky as they may be to build, automated tests and evaluations of AI systems are not a nice-to-have.
 This year, I’ve done over 100 interviews with engineers building on top of LLMs, and I've seen that automatic evaluations are one of the biggest factors in how far a given team or feature can go.
-I’ve seen the same thing [Simon WIllison observes](https://simonwillison.net/2024/Sep/10/software-misadventures/):
+I’ve seen the same thing [Simon Willison observes](https://simonwillison.net/2024/Sep/10/software-misadventures/):

 > The people who are doing the most sophisticated development on top of LLMs are all about evals.
 They’ve got really sophisticated ways of evaluating their prompts.